Ty France Player Props: Mariners vs. Cubs

 Ty France At The Plate

-- France leads Seattle with 14 hits and an OBP of .383 this season.
+- France leads Seattle with 15 hits and an OBP of .365, plus a team-best slugging percentage of .500.

-- Among the qualifying batters in MLB action, he ranks 39th in batting average, 60th in on-base percentage, and 58th in slugging.
+- He ranks 49th in batting average, 75th in on base percentage, and 54th in slugging among the qualified hitters in MLB.

-- France is batting .318 during his last outings and is riding a seven-game hitting streak.
+- France will look to extend his eight-game hitting streak.
+He's batting .261 in his last outings.

-- In 90.0% of his games this season (nine of 10), France has picked up at least one hit, and in four of those games (40.0%) he recorded at least two.

-- France has driven in a run in four games this season (40.0%), including one multiple-RBI game.
+- France has driven in a run in four games this year (36.4%), including one multiple-RBI game.

-- In seven games this season (70.0%), he has scored, including multiple runs twice.
+- In eight games this season (72.7%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.